Splitting Devon could lead to ‘unavoidable’ winners and losers

 Cllr Buczkowski’s suggestion is that even though populations can be split equally, their needs – and crucially the costs of servicing those needs – do not necessarily split equally.

-Devon County Council leader, Cllr Julian Brazil (Liberal Democrat, Kingsbridge), said at the end of the process, which will see government choose its preferred option for Devon, “we all have to come together”.
+Devon County Council leader Councillor Julian Brazil (Liberal Democrat, Kingsbridge), said at the end of the process, which will see government choose its preferred option for Devon, “we all have to come together”.

+“Our duty is to deliver the services that our residents deserve,” he said.

 Although Torbay is included in the 4-5-1 idea, it has also put forward its own proposal for how Devon’s councils should be reorganised, while Plymouth and Exeter have also submitted ideas.